 First Treatment

 Name of child: School:

-My child has been treated with (Name of medication/shampoo/rinse on) (Date)
+My child has been treated with (N On Name of medication/shampoo/rinse) (Date)

-I have completely combed out all th (combs, brushes, caps, barrettes, e must be retreated on
+ice and eggs (nits).
+I have washed all bedo ).
+I have thoroughly vacuumed the floors a (Date)

-Signed (Parent/Guar dian) Date
+Signed (Parent/Guardian Date

 RETURN COMPLETED TOP OF FORM AFTER 1st TREATMENT WITH PRODUCT BOX ATTACHED.

 RETURN COMPLETED BOTTOM OF FORM AFTER 2 nd TREATMENT WITH PRODUCT BOX ATTACHED.

 Second Treatment

-Name of child: 5 School:
+Name of child: School:

-My child has received the second the reatment seven to ten days a fter the first trea atment.
-My child has no lice c or eggs (nits).
+My child has received the second trea tment seven to ten days after the first treati ment.
+My child has no lice or eggs (nits).

 Name of Medication/Treatment:

 Date of Treatment:

 Parent/ Guardian Signature: Date